mendix/CommunityCommons/README.md

 ## _Important when updating_ :warning:

 ### Deleting obsolete dependencies first
-It is *highly* recommended that you remove all jars that have an accompanying `.CommunityCommons.RequiredLib` file from the `userlib` folder by hand before importing the CommunityCommons 7.2.0 module in the Modeler.
+It is *highly* recommended that you remove all jars that have an accompanying `.CommunityCommons.RequiredLib` file from the `userlib` folder by hand before importing the CommunityCommons 7.2.0 (or higher) module in the Modeler.
 Otherwise you may encounter strange compilation or runtime errors.

 ### Java 8
 This release utilizes some Java 8 native APIs that replace functionality that was previously imported from external libraries.